 Overall, this study has the potential to significantly improve the way we identify and treat heart attacks in OHCA patients.
 If successful, this study could pave the way for more advanced and effective integration of the wearable with emergency medical services (EMS) in the future.

-RCE, an AI based med tech works towards the early detection of heart attacks.
+RCE.ai, an AI based med tech company works towards the early detection of heart attacks.
 We have re-imagined the way cardiac proteins are monitored in the blood using a non-invasive transdermal technique.
-The instant reporting of one such protein, cardiac Troponin empowers emergency medicine physicians and cardiologists in the early assessment and appropriate risk stratification of patients presenting with chest pain.
-We currently are conducting clinical studies and undertaking premarket efforts.
+The point of care trending of the composite of acute cardiac injury biomarkers can empower emergency medicine physicians and cardiologists in the early assessment and appropriate risk stratification of patients presenting with chest pain.
+The company is actively conducting clinical validation trials and undertaking premarket efforts.